Step 27 – Deceased Estate Administration Guide

 UNIFORM CIVIL PROCEDURE RULES 1999 (QLD) Section 603 (Aust.) (accessed 2/1/2021)

-If there is no Will and the deceased person passed away Intestate, depending on your State/Territory the below listed persons can apply as the Administrator (not called Executor in this case) to the Supreme Court for Letters of Administration.
 To avoid a dispute with other eligible applicants and Beneficiaries, it is recommended to agree your intention to apply prior to doing so as other eligible persons may also apply.
-A second application for the same deceased estate would mean your application is contested and may complicate matters unnecessarily.
+A second application for the same Deceased Estate would mean your application is contested and may complicate matters unnecessarily.

 The following persons are eligible to apply as Administrator: